Skip to content

 • Firewalls enabled and managed.

-If you only have one afternoon, build this folder structure first and start dropping dated exports into it:
+If you only have one afternoon, build an evidence folder and start dropping dated exports into it:

 mkdir -p evidence/identity evidence/endpoints evidence/mail evidence/sharing